fkooman/php-lib-json/README.md

 throw exceptions when encoding or decoding fails.

 # Installation
-You can use Composer to use this library in your application.
+You can use [Composer](https://getcomposer.org) and require `fkooman/json` to use this library in your application.

 # Tests
 You can run the PHPUnit tests if PHPUnit is installed: